atlaspak/FundaSorterApi/README.md

 ## Testability
 - Current implementation supports end-to-end to testing.
-- Full coverage is not possible due to obsolete and unfinished methods
+- Full coverage is not possible due to obsolete and unfinished methods.
-- Full coverage with unit test can be possible if connections is converted to interfaces This will support mocking the external connections.
+- Full coverage with unit test can be possible if connections is converted to interfaces.
+  This will support mocking the external connections.

 ## Improvements to make
 - ***The most important and unfinished improvement is to consume the FundaAPI once and then use the cached data.
 Only then does this choice of data storage make sense***.
-- All of the clients/connectors should collect connection strings from the configuration
+- All of the clients/connectors should collect connection strings from the configuration.
 - All of the clients/connectors should be included in connectors with dependency injection.
-- Logging must be spread all over the API
+- Logging must be spread all over the API.
-- Null checking for all nullable references should be in place
+- Null checking for all nullable references should be in place.
-- All endpoints should be configured to return correct status codes
+- All endpoints should be configured to return correct status codes.

 ## Usage